CommittedTeam/CommitCanvas/README.md

 ### Project Agnostic

 Commitcanvas can be used in project agnostic mode.
-In this mode commitcanvas will use deployed model that was trained on over 300 open-source,[critical](https://github.com/ossf/criticality_score),[conventional](https://www.conventionalcommits.org/en/v1.0.0/) repositories.
+In this mode commitcanvas will use deployed model that was trained on over 300 open-source, [critical](https://github.com/ossf/criticality_score), [conventional](https://www.conventionalcommits.org/en/v1.0.0/) repositories.

-Unless project-specific path provided commitcnavas will use the pre-deployed model as a default
+Unless project-specific path is provided commitcnavas will use the pre-deployed model as a default

 ### Project Specific